multiparty/jigg/README.md

 ### Circuit Assembler
 To create a new circuit, write a macro with existing circuits as its gates and run the [macro-circuit-assembler](https://github.com/wyatt-howe/macro-circuit-assembler/tree/casm) in `casm/casm.js`.

+## Capabilities

+JIGG is designed for semi-honest parties.
+We support point-and-permute, free-XOR, free single-input gates, encryption from a random oracle (fixed-key XChaCha20).
+The half-AND optimization is compatible but not yet supported.
+The default label size is 128 bits and relies on JavaScript's Uint8Array class.
+The [`simple-labels`](https://github.com/wyatt-howe/jigg/tree/simple-labels) branch demonstrates dynamically-sized labels ≤53 bits without using arrays.
+Some potential improvements are listed in the to-do section.

 ## To Do
 - Change the current oblivious transfer to use ECC from libsodium